tabi-memo/frontend/README.md

-# frontend
-Fackend repository for Tabi-memo
+# Frontend repository for Tabi-memo